News & Research

 What Happens When You Stop Taking Your Antidepressant

-About 60% of people on psychiatric medication stop within a year — and most do it without telling their prescriber.
-Brain zaps, rebound anxiety, and symptoms that feel like relapse but aren't.
+About 60% of people on psychiatric medication stop within a year, and most do it without telling their prescriber.
+Brain zaps, rebound anxiety, and symptoms that feel like relapse but are not.

 SSRI Discontinuation SyndromeTapering Off Medication